Keepsake

 Credit Where It's Due

 Before we explore where customers run into friction, it's worth acknowledging what Remento does well.
 They've built something meaningful, and these things genuinely matter.
+The priceless part of Remento is the way it lowers the barrier to storytelling for families who might never sit down to write.

-Charlie & the personal touch
+Charlie from Remento and the personal touch

-What we found
+What we found using Remento

 What Remento does well